smj75/NAIPburp/README.md

 File "SlyneErris.txt".

-* Item 1b  Measurements of sill emplacement depth, Z in km.\
+  1. Measurements of sill emplacement depth, Z in km.\
 File "emplacement_depth.gmt" contains the data, the approximation used in stochastic modelling and the plotting script for Jea19, Fig. 4b.

-1.3.
-Measurements of maximum thickness, S in m, as a function of measured maximum sill radius, R in km.\
+  1. Measurements of maximum thickness, S in m, as a function of measured maximum sill radius, R in km.\
 File "thickness_diameter.gmt" contains the data, the approximation used in stochastic modelling and the plotting script for Jea19, Fig. 4c.

 1.4.
 Measurements of sill thickness, s in m, as a function of distance from sill centre, r in km.\